 It’s usually best to have multiple test levels, with some of these levels handled by independent testers.
-It works best for most projects.
+We have found that it works best for most projects.

 Additionally, product owners may perform acceptance testing to validate user stories at the end of each iteration.

-- We regularly see testers reaching to the development manager – that’s harmful to the project.
-You cannot get the best out of your QA leads and QA engineers if they report issues to the person whose other team is responsible for it.
+- We regularly see the development manager reaching the testers – that’s harmful to the project.
+You cannot get the best out of your test engineers if they report issues to the person whose other team is responsible for it.
 In such scenarios, the metrics and quality might be manipulated.
 When testers are free from inhibitions, they can seek out more defects or discrepancies than those already working within the developing team.

-- Sometimes developers don’t like the idea of a QA team member in the same office.
+- Sometimes, developers don’t like the idea of a testing team member in the same office.
 Since developers expect their code to be correct, they have a confirmation bias that makes it difficult to accept that the system is incorrect.
 Besides, it is a universal human trait to blame the bearer of bad news.
 And unfortunately, reports produced by testing often contain bad news.

 - Limited staff pool.
-Having a personal QA team will require finding talents from a limited pool of candidates in your surrounding area, along with their management and training expenses.
+Having a local testing team will require finding talents from a limited pool of candidates in your surrounding area, along with their management and training expenses.

 - Less management work.
-No more hassle hiring and training testers.
+No need to hire and train testers.

 - New discipline within the development team.
 People are always more careful when they know somebody will review their work.

 - Impartiality.
 You get a fair assessment of the quality of the code.
 The metrics, data, and reports are relevant, honest, and unbiased.

 - All the skills you need under one roof.
 You can rely entirely on one provider to take care of your QA needs.
 This is more likely to happen with an independent, specialized QA firm than with a software development firm.